Learn how to apply Themes in Word, Excel, and PowerPoint 2016 for Windows.

 Essentially Themes are like a style sheet for your Office documents.
 They define how your text appears, where it appears, and also the layouts of your slides.
 Themes also influence how charts look within Excel and PowerPoint, and also how your tables appear in all Office programs.
 You can also change the Theme for an Office document, sheet, or slide and watch how this simple task can change the overall appearance of your content.

 Applying a Theme to an existing presentation is easy, and you'll find that plenty of Themes are already contained inside Office 2016.
-In PowerPoint 2016, these Themes can be found within the Design tab of Ribbon, as you can see in Figure 1.
+In PowerPoint 2016 for Windows, these Themes can be found within the Design tab of Ribbon, as shown in Figure 1, below.

 Figure 1: Office Themes